Victoria Skilled Visa Nomination Program: A Complete, Real-World Guide

  You must submit a Registration of Interest (ROI) on the Live in Melbourne website

- Your job needs to be in one of Victoria’s target industries
+ Your job needs to be in one of Victoria’s greatest industries

  Usually, onshore applicants already need to be living in Victoria